-Also, the QCA accepts some barriers to the development of widespread competition likely remain:
+As before, barriers to the development of widespread competition include:

-- setting uniform notified prices-retailers cannot compete for customers in higher-cost areas of regional Queensland, where the actual cost of supply is greater than the regulated retail notified prices (e.g. individually calculated customers) - the risk of switching-once large or very large customers accept a market contract, they are not allowed to return to Ergon Retail, which may discourage them from accepting a market offer.122
+- setting uniform notified prices-retailers cannot compete for customers in higher-cost areas of regional Queensland, where the actual cost of supply is greater than the regulated retail notified prices (e.g. individually calculated customers) - the risk of switching-once large or very large customers accept a market contract, they are not allowed to return to Ergon Retail, which may discourage them from accepting a market offer.